-- Late-May – provisional start date for the Scheme.
+- late-May – provisional start date for the Scheme.

 An overview of the Scheme

-When the Scheme starts, all open FOS cases will be sent back to the Scheme.
+If the Scheme starts, all open FOS cases will be sent back to the Scheme.

 Under the Scheme, customers can put in a claim if they have affordability complaint or if they have any other complaint about a loan or the way Amigo treated them.

 There will be a six month period for these claims to be sent in after the Scheme start date.
 After that time you will not be allowed to make a claim in the Scheme and will not be able to take a complaint to the Ombudsman either.

 Amigo will decide whether to uphold each claim:

 - The Explanatory Statement lists a lot of factors that will be taken into consideration in Schedule 4.